WPIRoboticsEngineering/ZenRobotBuildKit/Esp32RomiWiring.md

 # 1) Assemble the Chassis Electronics

-We will be wireing this module:
+We will be wiring this module:

 https://www.pololu.com/product/3543